Zainabfaima9/pneumonia-detection-cnn-app/README.md

 Two models were built and compared, to see how a model trained from scratch stacks up against transfer learning on a limited medical imaging dataset:

-1. **Custom CNN** — designed and trained from the ground up
+1. **Custom CNN** — a convolutional network designed and trained from the ground up, taking 128×128 grayscale input
-2. **VGG16 (Transfer Learning)** — a pretrained network fine-tuned on the chest X-ray dataset
+2. **VGG16 (Transfer Learning)** — a network pretrained on ImageNet, with its convolutional base reused and a new classification head fine-tuned on the chest X-ray dataset, taking 256×256 RGB input

-Both were trained for 15 epochs on an 80/20 train-test split, then evaluated on a held-out test set.
+Both models end in a single sigmoid output — framing this as a binary classification problem (Normal vs. Pneumonia) trained with binary cross-entropy loss — and were trained for 15 epochs on an 80/20 train-test split, then evaluated on a held-out test set.

 ---